teuben/nemo/docs/source/rse.rst

   and the old *Users and Programmers Guide* (in latex).
 The man pages are still used, but also made available via html (see https://teuben.github.io/nemo/man_html/index1.html), and the newer sphinx based documentation shared on https://astronemo.readthedocs.io.
+  There is also the experimental TLDR suport and the classic "motd" via the **fortune** program.

 * Q: Could you explain the software development lifecycle that you use in this project?

 * Q: Is the package modularized enough to be improved by other software engineers without knowing the domain knowledge?